YNUWAIWAI/werewolfguide/docs/howToStartAGameAsAHumanPlayer.md

 ## ID search

-If you want to look for a specific village, you can click on id search from the lobby for human players as shown in [Figure 34](#figure34).
+If you want to look for a specific village, you can click on id search from the lobby for human players and go to the id search page as shown in [Figure 34](#figure34).

 <figure id="figure34">
   <img